Boss-1s/key_multivalue_storage/README.md

 ```sh
 pip install -U key-multivalue-storage[dev]
 ```
-The development package includes Pylint and Griffe for testing and finding breaking changes.
-You can see the tests in the [test folder](https://github.com/Boss-1s/key_multivalue_storage/blob/semver1.3.x/test/).
+The development package includes Pylint for testing and Griffe for finding breaking changes.
+You can see every test script in the repo's [test folder](https://github.com/Boss-1s/key_multivalue_storage/blob/semver1.4.x/test/).

 [*See more about tests here.*](https://boss-1s.github.io/key_multivalue_storage/Development)